ersanchez/notes/git-without-github.md

     $ cd /home/alice

-After that we will take the newly initialized `git` repository `server-scripts` and convert it into a bare repository named `script-repo.git`.
-The `.git` on the end of the file name helps people identify it as a `git` repo and not just a regular directory.
+After that we will take the newly initialized `git` repository `server-scripts` on the server and convert it into a bare repository named `script-bare-repo.git` on the server.
+The `.git` suffix on the end of the filename helps people recognize that it is a `git` repo and not just a regular directory.

-**NOTE**: the directory and the repository _can_ have the same name, but guides that use the same names for two different objects suck because this can be confusing to people learning something for the first time (_like me_).
+**NOTE**: the original directory and the new `git` repository _can_ have the same name, but guides that use the same names for two different objects suck because this can be confusing to people learning something for the first time (_like me_).

-    $ git clone --bare server-scripts script-repo.git
+    $ git clone --bare server-scripts script-bare-repo.git
-    Cloning into bare repository 'script-repo.git`...
+    Cloning into bare repository 'script-bare-repo.git`...
     done.

-Ok, now we are ready to start cloning the bare repository named `script-repo.git`.
+Ok, now we are ready to start cloning the bare repository named `script-bare-repo.git`.

-I have some very important points to make about this `script-repo.git` later on in this note.
+I have some very important points to make about this `script-bare-repo.git` later on in this note.
 Please read on.

 ### Task: Clone Bare Repository From Server to Laptop